Haiti's prime minister is locked out of his country and faces pressure to resign

 Concannon noted that Henry has served the longest single term of any Haitian prime minister since the country's 1987 constitution was established.

 “He was not appointed through any recognized Haitian procedure,” Concannon said.
-“He was basically installed by the courtroom.”
+“He was basically installed by the Core Group."

+The Core Group, established by a U.N. resolution, comprises diplomats from Germany, Brazil, Canada, Spain, the U.S., France, the E.U. and representatives from the United Nations and the Organization of American States.
+The group issued a statement shortly after Moïse's assassination essentially declaring Henry as Haiti’s new leader, replacing Claude Joseph, who was prime minister at the time.

 Henry has repeatedly said he seeks unity and dialogue and has noted that elections cannot be held until it's safe to do so.